tiswanso/governance/WORKING-GROUP-PROCESSES.md

   GitHub issues, Google Docs, or markdown files in the repo.

 - **Roadmap**.
-Establish **and maintain** a roadmap for the working group outlining the areas of focus for the working group over the next 3 months.
+Establish **and maintain** a roadmap for the working group outlining the areas of focus for the working group, ideally, over the next 3 months.

 - **Report**.
-Report current status to the main community meeting every 6 weeks.
+Report current status to main community meetings or maintainers' meetings.

 ### Be open